Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/cyber_incident_response.md

 ### Fourth Task: Incident Postmortem

-With the server protected, the next task was documenting the incident with a 'postmortem' incident report, covering the timeline, who was involved, a root cause and actions taken.
+With the server protected, the next task was documenting the incident with a `postmortem incident report`, covering the timeline, who was involved, a root cause and actions taken.
 This can be used later for GRC audits or to generate Incident Response Playbooks:

 "
 **Incident Postmortem: RCE by exploiting ‘SpringCore0day’ attack**